davglass/registry-static/README.md

 Supports `--log <path>` to log all output to a specific file.

 When doing this, you may want to rotate your logs.
-You can do this by sending the main process a `SIGUSR1` signal.
+You can do this by sending the main process a `SIGPIPE` signal.
 This will free up the file descriptor and then reattach it to the file.

 If you are using logrotate.d, here is a sample command and config: